|Nutrition Facts (per serving)|

 - Buttery Sauce: For extra flavor and some shine, add 1 to 2 tablespoons of butter to the sauce as soon as it is removed from the heat.
 Stir until the butter has melted.

 - Citrus Flavor: Replace 1/2 cup of the water with orange or grapefruit juice.

-- Apple-Raisin: Sauteé 1/2 to 1 cup of diced apple in a small amount of butter until just tender.
+- Apple-Raisin: Sauté 1/2 to 1 cup of diced apple in a small amount of butter until just tender.
 Replace half of the water with apple juice or cider and add the diced apple to the sauce along with the raisins.

 - Spiced Raisin: Add 1/2 teaspoon of cinnamon, 1/4 teaspoon of ground ginger, and a dash of cloves to the sauce.

-- Pineapple-Raisin: Reduce the water to 1 cup and add one 8-ounce can (undrained) of crushed pineapple along with the raisins.
+- Pineapple-Raisin: Reduce the water to 1 cup and add 1 (8-ounce) can (undrained) crushed pineapple along with the raisins.

 - Rum-Raisin: Stir in 1 teaspoon of rum extract as soon as the sauce is removed from the heat.